 Measureless Silence, poems by Cris Mulvey

-Cris Mulvey, the grand prize winner of our most recent North Street Book Prize, is publishing a second chapbook of her poetry this November with Finishing Line Press.
+Cris Mulvey, the grand prize winner of our most recent North Street Book Prize, has just released her second chapbook of poetry with Finishing Line Press.
 She writes, "It is called Measureless Silence and brings together a collection of my poems about the Wild and the West."
 Proceeds from the sale of the book will be offered to the Glacier-Two Medicine Alliance, which works to protect and steward the lands, water, and wildlife of the Badger-Two Medicine, Glacier National Park, and surrounding areas of Montana.

 "There is a music in these poems that works magic with the particularity of the images to create a whole body experience out of which willows, swans and bison rise as if from within our own being, untamed and untameable.
 In Measureless Silence, Christine Mulvey has composed a symphony of words that sings the wonder and devastation that is our world.
 Each poem is a summons, whether through the 'wrap of forest' or the harsh light of 'glitz and bling', to discover ourselves as the wild itself: pristine, ravaged, and innocent as snow, as wings, as wind."

 —Kim Rosen, author of Saved by a Poem: the Transformative Power of Words

 Available now!
 Order Measureless Silence for $14.99 plus $3.49 for shipping.

 Please enjoy these sample poems:

 like a drink in the curve of their backs,

 onto a stainless platter,